Nick Westbrook-Ikhine

-Nicholas Westbrook (born March 21, 1997), known professionally as Nick Westbrook-Ikhine eh---KEE---nay, or simply "NWI", is an American professional football wide receiver for the Miami Dolphins of the National Football League (NFL).
+Nicholas Westbrook (born March 21, 1997), known professionally as Nick Westbrook-Ikhine eh---KEE---nay, or simply "NWI", is an American professional football wide receiver for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Indiana Hoosiers and signed with the Tennessee Titans as an undrafted free agent in 2020.

 Early life

 Westbrook-Ikhine grew up in Lake Mary, Florida and attended Lake Mary High School.
 As a junior, he caught 52 passes for 826 yards and 13 touchdowns.
 As a senior, Westbrook-Ihkine was named first-team all-state, all-district, and All-Central Florida after recording 84 receptions for 1,853 yards and 21 touchdowns.
 He also lettered in track and field and lacrosse.

 College career

 Westbrook-Ikhine was a member of the Indiana Hoosiers for five seasons.
 He had six receptions for 69 yards and a touchdown as a true freshman.

 As a sophomore, Westbrook-Ikhine caught 54 passes for 995 yards (18.4 yards per catch) and six touchdowns.

 Westbrook-Ikhine tore his ACL during the first play of his junior year and used a medical redshirt.

 The following season, Westbrook-Ikhine led Indiana with 42 receptions for 590 yards and four touchdowns.

 As a redshirt senior, Westbrook-Ikhine had 42 receptions for 572 yards and five touchdowns.

 Westbrook-Ikhine finished his collegiate career with 144 receptions for 2,226 yards and 16 touchdowns in 52 games and 36 starts.

 Westbrook-Ikhine graduated from Indiana in December 2019 with a business marketing degree.